-The length of the notice period during the probationary period shall depend on whether such a probationary period is expressed in weeks or in months.
+The length of the notice period during the probationary period depends on whether the latter is expressed in weeks or in months.
 If expressed in weeks, the length of the notice period shall be equal to one day per week.
 If expressed in months, the length of the notice period shall be equal to four days per month, with a minimum of 15 days and a maximum of one month.

 iii Establishing a presence

-According to the Law of 2 September 2011 (the Business Licence Law) a written authorisation from the Ministry of Economy, Section of Middle Classes and Tourism (the Ministry) is required in order to carry out commercial, industrial or craft activities and certain independent professions.
-This authorisation is typically referred to as a ‘business licence’ and is compulsory both for individuals and legal entities performing the above activities.
+According to the Law of 2 September 2011, as amended (the Business Licence Law) a written authorisation from the Ministry of Economy, Middle Classes and Tourism section (the Ministry) is required in order to carry out commercial, industrial or craft activities and certain independent professions.
+This authorisation is typically referred to as a business licence and is compulsory for both individuals and legal entities performing the above activities.
 The purpose behind the business licence is to ensure that commercial businesses are adequately managed and avoid unqualified and inexperienced persons setting up badly managed businesses.

-Commercial activity is defined as ‘all the economic activities which involve performing commercial acts within the meaning of the Commercial Code’; such activity includes, for example, sales of goods.
+Commercial activity (e.g., sales of goods) is defined as 'all the economic activities which involve performing commercial acts within the meaning of the Commercial Code'.

 However, the Ministry exempts certain types of activity from the business licence requirement (e.g., 'one-off' transactions, financing activities by holding companies and transactions within a group of companies).

 The Business Licence Law also requires each commercial company to have an appropriate establishment in Luxembourg from which the company's activities are permanently and effectively managed.
 The establishment must be suitable for the company's activities and must have sufficient infrastructure for the performance of these activities.